 Viktoria Berlin won the title for the tenth time with a 3:0 victory over Tus Makkabi in the final of the COSY-WASCH State Cup.

-It's a round thing for FC Viktoria 1889 Berlin: With previous clubs taken into account, the club was able to secure the trophy of the Berlin State Cup competition for men for the tenth time.
+It's a round thing for FC Viktoria 1889 Berlin: With previous clubs included, the club was able to secure the trophy of the Berlin state cup competition for the tenth time.
 In the final match for the COSY-WASCH Berlin State Cup on Saturday, May 25, 2024 at the Hans-Zoschke Stadium in Lichtenberg, the team defeated final opponents TuS Makkabi Berlin 3:0.

 More chances for eventual winners